mr7brown/agb.github.io/pages/home.md

 Here you will find a collection of projects that I have worked on over the past few years.
 For each example in my portfolio I was the sole author, but the majority of the docs required a coordinated effort to draft, `push`, `merge`, and publish.
 Similar to the flow below.

+In the flow below, I have assumed both the Developer and Technical Writer roles.

 <div class="post-image-container">
     <img class="post-image" src="images/git-gatsby.png" />
 </div>